XxJoaoQueirozxX/XxJoaoQueirozxX/README.md

 ## About me

 Hello, my name is João Queiroz.
-I am a programmer and currently studying Systems Analysis and Development at FIAP, I study and develop in Python, Java and JavaScript programming languages.
+I am a programmer, passionate about mathematics and problem solving, graduated in systems analysis and development from FIAP, I discovered a passion for technology in 2019 while taking a Pro Profession course in information technology at Escola Politecnica da Universidade de São Paulo, I currently work as a Java Backend Developer.

 ## Technologies That I Know